 Professional audits are conducted by certified auditors and typically take 2-4 hours to complete.
 In our case, a professional auditor took about 8 hours to do a complete assessment of our home.

-DIY vs. Professional Home Energy Audit Costs
+DIY vs. Professional Home Energy Audits: A Side-by-Side Look

 * These costs are rough estimates.
 Real costs will vary from location to location.
 Our home energy audit was partially covered by our local utility and we paid about 25% of the cost, i.e. $2,000.
+In many areas, utility companies, state energy offices, or local governments offer subsidized or free energy audits to promote conservation.

-Time and Effort Requirements
+Time and Effort Requirements for DIY vs. Professional Home Energy Audits

 DIY Approach: